 - Shielded Twisted Pair (STP):

-This type of cable consists of a special jacket to block external interference.
+This type of cable consists of a special jacket (a copper braid covering or a foil shield) to block external interference.
 It is used in fast-data-rate Ethernet and in voice and data channels of telephone lines.

 (ii) Coaxial Cable –

-It has an outer plastic covering containing 2 parallel conductors each having a separate insulated protection cover.
-Coaxial cable transmits information in two modes: Baseband mode(dedicated cable bandwidth) and Broadband mode(cable bandwidth is split into separate ranges).
+It has an outer plastic covering containing an insulation layer made of PVC or Teflon and 2 parallel conductors each having a separate insulated protection cover.
+The coaxial cable transmits information in two modes: Baseband mode(dedicated cable bandwidth) and Broadband mode(cable bandwidth is split into separate ranges).
 Cable TVs and analog television networks widely use Coaxial cables.

 - High Bandwidth